justgo97/arabic-utils/README.md

 # TODO

 - [ ] Consider adding CJS module format support
-- [ ] Add a method to get match results in array format ( useful for the purpose of highlighting and such )
+- [x] Add a method to get match results in array format ( useful for the purpose of highlighting and such )
 - [ ] Add option to remove extra symbols that could exist in various texts in the normalize method
 - [ ] Add replace method
 - [ ] Add semi diacritics tolerance so that a token diacritics can be taken into account when doing checks ( example "كَتَبَ" === "كَتب" will be true )

+# Contributing

+You are welcome to do a pull request or to open an issue for requesting new features or reporting a bug.